Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the Delta-ITP consortium and by the research program \textit{QuMat---Materials for the Quantum Age}.
-These are programs of the Netherlands Organisation for Scientific Research (NWO) and the Gravitation pogram, respectively, which are funded by the Dutch Ministry of Education, Culture, and Science (OCW).
+This work is supported by the Delta-ITP consortium, which is part of the Netherlands Organisation for Scientific Research (NWO).
+We acknowledge the research program ``Materials for the Quantum Age'' (QuMat) for financial support.
+This program (registration number 024.005.006) is part of the Gravitation program financed by the Dutch Ministry of Education, Culture and Science (OCW).

 \begin{appendix}